Milofow/Milofow/Research/Agile Research.md

 <br>

 ## Can you explain Scrum in full details, as it is by the book?
 To come as close as possible to the original definition and meaning of scrum, I searched online for some good sources.
-Spending just a few minutes searching I found a site called scrum.org.
-Their about us page tells us it was founded by one of the co-creators of scrum, therefore being a valid source.
+Spending just a few minutes searching, I found a site called scrum.org.
+Their 'about us' page tells us it was founded by one of the co-creators of scrum, therefore it is a valid source.
 They even offer a scrum guide book written by the creators of scrum, Ken Schwaber and Jeff Sutherland.
 I will be quoting some of their guide to help me get an image of scrum.

 They define scrum as the following:
 > Scrum is a lightweight framework that helps people, teams and organizations generate value through adaptive solutions for complex problems.